dotnet/docs-maui/docs/user-interface/controls/picker.md

 <!--
 > [!NOTE]
 > Item selection behavior in a <xref:Microsoft.Maui.Controls.Picker> can be customized on iOS with a platform-specific.
-For more information, see [Controlling Picker item selection](~/platform-integration/ios/picker-selection.md).
+For more information, see [Picker item selection on iOS](../../ios/platform-specifics/picker-selection.md).
 -->

 The following XAML example shows how to retrieve the `SelectedItem` property value from the <xref:Microsoft.Maui.Controls.Picker>: